rockh3x/Federated-MNIST-Classification-using-Flower-with-TensorFlow/README.md

-🧠 Phase 2 – Your Program Description
+🧠 Phase 2
 We worked on:
-Title:
 🚀 Federated MNIST Classification using Flower with TensorFlow

-Goal:
-Set up a basic federated learning simulation using the Flower framework, with:
+Goal: Set up a basic federated learning simulation using the Flower framework, with:

 A CNN model built in TensorFlow/Keras
 Non-distributed (single-machine) simulation